In my quest to get my life together, my next thing to tackle are my…

+Let’s talk about these little black slippers.
 I have never been a slipper kind of gal.
-They irritate me.
-I have to bunch my toes up, when I walk in them, or they will fly off my feet.
-I don’t like big slippers, I don’t like little slippers.
+All slippers irritate me.
+I have to bunch my toes up when I walk in them, or they will fly off my feet.
+I don’t like big slippers, I don’t want little slippers.
 I don’t like animal slippers, I don’t like fancy slippers.
 I do not like slippers.
 I do not like socks, but that is for another post.

 So I said, get me some slippers.